kalaitzi-gif/DSCI510FinalProject/README.md

 7.)
 Save WB API indicator data as a raw JSON file

-The exact processes utilized for data collection necessary for this project are detailed in the section headers of each file
+The precise processes utilized for data collection necessary for this project are detailed in the "get_data.py" file required for Step 1: Data Collection

-**Data Cleaning Procedure**
+**Step 2: Data Cleaning**

-Steps for the Data Cleaning Procedure are below:
+Procedure for Step 2: Data Cleaning is below:

 **STEP A: Import Libraries**

 1.)
 Import pandas and json libraries (as described above)

 **STEP B: Load, clean, filter, and save processed DEWP data to reflect Caucasus countries' risk data for experiencing ongoing mass killing.**

+This step loads, cleans, filters, and saves the processed DEWP data to reflect Caucasus countries' risks of experiencing ongoing mass killing.**

 2.)
-Load the "WorldwideData_sra_2025.csv" file obtained in the 'get_data.py' file
+Load the "WorldwideData_sra_2025.csv" file obtained in the "get_data.py" file

 3.)
 Clean "WorldwideData_sra_2025.csv" file via column filtration of the following risk factors from the CSV file:

-- ISO3 Country Code
+- ISO3 Country Code (ISO3166) (Source 3)

-- risk_in_2024 → DEWP "country's Estimated Risk for 'onset of intrastate mass killing in 2024-25'"
+- risk_in_2024: DEWP "country's Estimated Risk for 'onset of intrastate mass killing in 2024-25'" (Source 1)

-- riskrank → **INPUT LABEL HERE**
+- riskrank: Country ranking based on "estimated risk for onset of intrastate mass killing in 2024-25" (Source 2)

-- year → **INPUT LABEL HERE**
+- year: **INPUT LABEL HERE**

-- freediscussion → DEWP "Citizens' ability to openly discuss political issues."
+- freediscussion: DEWP "Citizens' ability to openly discuss political issues."
+(Source 2)

-- religiousfreedom → select DEWP variable showing whether or not there is "Freedom of Religion."
+- religiousfreedom: DEWP factor showing whether or not there is "Freedom of Religion."
+(Source 2)

-- efindex → select DEWP variable representing percentage of "Ethnic Heterogeneity."
+- efindex: DEWP factor representing percentage of "Ethnic Heterogeneity" (Source 2)

-- discrimpop → select DEWP variable representing "Portion of Population Coded as Being Discriminated Against (%)."
+- discrimpop: DEWP factor representing "Portion of Population Coded as Being Discriminated Against (%)" (Source 2)

 4.)
-To continue cleaning the Dartmouth EWP data, define the five officially recognized Caucasus countries by respective ISO3 country codes (ISO3166), listed below ("country [ISO3 code]"):
+To continue cleaning the Dartmouth EWP data, define the five officially recognized Caucasus countries by respective ISO3 country codes, listed below ("country [ISO3 code]"):

 - Armenia (ARM)